PainConnect 2026 Recap

 Networking

 PainConnect 2026, AAPM’s 42nd annual meeting, proved once again to be the place that brings the pain medicine community together.
-PainConnect welcomed clinicians across multidisciplinary pain practices, including nurses, nurse practitioners, physician assistants, physical therapists, psychologists, and pharmacists, uniting every corner of the pain management team under one roof.
+PainConnect welcomed clinicians from multidisciplinary pain practices, including nurses, nurse practitioners, physician assistants, physical therapists, psychologists, and pharmacists, uniting the entire pain management team under one roof.

 From the Opening Reception and Resident & Fellows Reception to the Awards & Celebration Gala and Special Interest Group Networking Breakfast, every event was designed with connection in mind, because the relationships built at PainConnect are just as powerful as the science shared.
 No matter what your specialty or background, PainConnect is your community.